 Some of us are naturally positive thinkers, but for those of us who are not, it is possible to cultivate a positive mindset that will help you to keep your head above water when times are tough and ensure you appreciate the good things when they are present in your life.

 The easiest way to cultivate a positive mindset is to start a gratitude journal.
 At the end of each day, take a few moments to write down 3 things that you were grateful for that day.
-By doing this, you’ll train your mind to start focussing on the positive and your daily experience will be better as a result.
+By doing this, you’ll train your mind to start focusing on the positive and your daily experience will be better as a result.

 Eat More Veggies